pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 ## 2. Deploy Kubernetes

-You can deploy Kubernetes on Azure by following the official [Azure Container Service documentation](https://docs.microsoft.com/azure/aks/tutorial-kubernetes-deploy-cluster), [use the quickstart walkthrough](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough), or follow the steps in this section.
+You can deploy Kubernetes on Azure by following the official [Azure Kubernetes Service documentation](https://docs.microsoft.com/azure/aks/tutorial-kubernetes-deploy-cluster), [use the quickstart walkthrough](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough), or follow the steps in this section.

 At a minimum, you will need to specify the parameters below: